us

 The Institute for Law School Teaching is a professional organisation based at Gonzaga University School of Law in Spokane, Washington, USA.
 The Institute was established in 1991 to improve the quality of teaching and learning in legal education by providing guidance and setting standards.
 Details of the Institute's goals appear on the site along with the 'Seven Principles for Good Practice in Legal Education'.
 Ideas for teaching law are explained, including concept mapping, cooperative learning groups and multiple-choice quizzes.

-Online guide to federal law sources on the internet prepared by the Legal Information Institute at Cornell University Law Library and made freely available on the web.
-Links are given to federal legal materials available on the Legal Information Institute's own site including the US Code and Supreme Court decisions and to the websites of executive, judicial and legislative federal government agencies.
+Links to US federal law sources online, provided by the Legal Information Institute at Cornell University Law Library.
+Includes the US Code, and Supreme Court decisions and the websites of executive, judicial and legislative federal government agencies.

 American Society for Legal History